Skip to content

 • Can be disabled through the API with proper authentication

 The vault provides AES-256-GCM encrypted credential storage for sensitive data like API keys, tokens, and passwords.
+The vault and database are the source of truth for all secrets — do not store credentials in .env files.

 • Per-skill access control: Credentials can be scoped to specific skills